elunna/hackem/history/README - EvilHack.md

 https://github.com/k21971/EvilHack/blob/master/doc/evilhack-changelog.md

-More information regarding this variant can be accessed at the NetHackWiki - https://nethackwiki.com/wiki/EvilHack - or by visiting channels #evilhack or #hardfought on Libera IRC.
+More information regarding this variant can be accessed at the NetHackWiki - https://nethackwiki.com/wiki/HackEM - or by visiting channels #hackem or #hardfought on Libera IRC.

 ## Design Philosophy